-The Associated Construction Trades (ACT) program offers training in Carpentry, Electrical, Plumbing, Scaffolding, Insulation, and Pipefitting.
+The Associated Construction Trades (ACT) program offers training in Carpentry, Electrical, Plumbing, Scaffolding, Insulation, Pipefitting, and Welding.
 The certificates offered within the ACT program are designed to prepare students to enter the work force with a minimal set of skills or to upgrade their current skill level for employment.

 Iḷisaġvik College uses the National Center for Construction Education and Research (NCCER) curricula, which are nationally, recognized for craft training and provide a National Registry which provides transcripts, certifications and wallet cards to students who successfully complete all required course work.